 The thinking behind this strategy is that the higher the interest rate, the more money the debt costs over time.
-Tackling high interest debt, such as credit card debt, first should save you money, no matter your financial situation.
+Tackling high interest debt first, such as credit card debt, should save you money, no matter your financial situation.

 "High interest rates on credit cards can be debilitating as they make your balances get bigger and bigger," Germano says.
 "Plus, you're more likely to be able to defer something like student loan payments if you are going through hard times.
 Credit card companies usually aren't as understanding."

 Consider the difference the interest rate can make in paying off a $10,000 debt.
-If you have a student loan of $10,000 you borrowed at a rate of 3.25 percent, it will cost you more than $2,600 in interest alone over 15 years.
-Paying off the same amount of money in credit card debt at an interest rate of 24.99 percent would cost you more than $7,600 in interest alone over only five years.
+If you have a student loan of $10,000 that you borrowed at a rate of 3.25 percent, it will cost you more than $2,600 in interest alone over 15 years.
+Paying off the same amount of money in credit card debt at an interest rate of 24.99 percent would cost you more than $7,600 in interest alone over only 5 years.

-“If it’s important for you to save the most amount of money in the end, focus on paying your most costly debts first,” says Miczulski.
+“If it’s important for you to save the most amount of money in the end, focus on paying off your most costly debts first,” says Miczulski.
 “While it might take longer to tackle each debt, it will save you the most money in the long run.”